 d.) perform the duties as specified in the Standing Rules of this PTO for the first vice president.

 a.) be filled by the principal of the school to maintain the continuity between the school and this PTO; and

 b.) act in an advisory role to this PTO.

 a.) record the minutes of all meetings of this PTO;

-b.) maintain a current copy of the bylaws and membership list;
+b.) maintain a current copy of the bylaws;

 c.) post an electronic version on the PTO website and/or present a written copy at the meeting of the previous meetings’ minutes;

-d.) have at each meeting, written records available for review by members, for at least the previous twelve (12) meetings; and
+d.) have at each meeting, electronic records of the minutes available for review by members, for at least the previous twelve (12) meetings; and

 e.) perform the duties as specified in the Standing Rules of this PTO for the secretary.

 Section 5.
 The treasurer shall: